Sunflowerblerd

 Though a long, charcoal coat covered his body, the bulges of muscle filling out the space within it were clearly evident.

-But proclamations of caliber died away at the sight of his face, giving way to an awe that could only be expressed with silence.
+But that was nothing compared to the sight of his face, giving way to an awe that could only be expressed with silence.
 A chiseled jawline held a firm, grim mouth set in a hard line.

 The sharp outline of dark facial hair spread in a thin layer over the lower half of his face, covering an exact area around his angular jaw and just passing over his upper lip.